 Introduction to Solid State Physics

 You will carry out a project drawn from one of several areas of physics.
-The project may be experimental or theoretical in nature.
+The project may be experimental, theoretical or computational in nature.
 Many of the projects reflect the research interests of members of academic staff.
 You’ll work in pairs and will be expected to produce a plan of work and to identify realistic goals for your project.
 Each pair has a project supervisor responsible for setting the project.

 Imaging and Manipulation at the Nanoscale